StarterSquad/ngseed/README.md

 ## Tests

-Tests use Jasmin for assertions.
+Tests use Jasmine for assertions.

 You can write tests in both Coffee and JS
 (see `/source/js/modules/home/home-ctrl.spec.js` and `/source/js/modules/home/home-ctrl.spec.coffee`).